Oxford Iron Clinic

 Dr Desborough is a Consultant Haematologist subspecialising in immunohaematology, obstetric haematology, anaemia and transfusion medicine.
 He trained in medicine at the University of Sheffield.
 He did his haematology specialist training in Oxford and doctoral and post-doctoral research at the University of Oxford.
 Mike is the chief investigator for trials including Desmopressin for procedures of Radiological InterVEntions (DRIVE) and Desmopressin for reversal of Anti-platelet drugs in Stroke due to Haemorrhage (DASH).
 He wrote the medical student textbook, Lecture Notes in Haematology 11th Edition, and is author of more than 80 haematology research papers.

-Clinical Fellow in Transfusion Medicine and Iron deficiency management.
+Clinical Fellow in Haematology and Transfusion Medicine

 Licences and certifications

-• General Medical Council- Reg No: 7972890
+• General Medical Council – Reg No: 8141636

-• Sri Lanka Medical Council- Reg No: 28842
+• Sri Lanka Medical Council – Reg No: 35738

-Dr Paolo Polzella
+Dr. Paolo Polzella

 Consultant Haematologist, DPhil, FRCPath